G-o-T/glav_meeet/README.md

 This project was created for a real customer at the beggining of studing Frontend.
 My role was:
 - as a web-designer - to develop a responsive mock-up in Figma;
-- as a tech-lead - to perform adaptive layout of your part of the project, supervise the most complex moments on the technical part of the team members.
+- to perform adaptive layout of my part of the project, supervise the most complex moments on the technical part of the team members.

 ## Technologies:
 <div>